 \subsubsection{Missing Values}

 This phenomenon often happens in real-world tabular datasets for several reasons \cite{zheng2022diffusion}, e.g., privacy concerns (people's refusal to answer questions about their employment or income information in census data \cite{lillard1986we}), difficulty of data collection (drop-out in studies and merging unrelated data in healthcare data \cite{wells2013strategies}), human operation errors when processing data \cite{emmanuel2021survey}, or machine error due to malfunctioning of equipment \cite{emmanuel2021survey}.
-Furthermore, the missing value problem can be categorized into \cite{rubin1976inference}: Missing At Random (MAR), Missing Completely At Random (MCAR), and Missing Not At Random (MNAR).
+Values can be Missing At Random (MAR), Missing Completely At Random (MCAR), or Missing Not At Random (MNAR) \cite{rubin1976inference}.
 Most generative models for tabular data cannot be directly trained on incomplete data \cite{jolicoeur2024generating}.